jeffhain/jafaran/README.txt

 Changes since version 1.0 :

+- Using a more standard layout for files.

 - Added SyncRNG, which adds synchronization on top of a RNG, and MTSyncRNG which makes use of it, and is apparently faster than MTConcRNG.
   "Sync" is now a new keyword, that identifies implementations that are